-- "Work-life" balance, which is most difficult if life includes parenting (separate page, updated May 28, 2013)
+- "Work-life" balance, which is most difficult if life includes parenting (updated May 28, 2013)

-- Restarting a science career after a break and career changes in general (separate page, updated January 31, 2013)
+- Restarting a science career after a break and career changes in general (updated January 31, 2013)

-- Benefits of diversity to organizations, and how to increase diversity, and workplace climate (separate page, updated April 5, 2019)
+- Benefits of diversity to organizations, and how to increase diversity, and workplace climate (updated April 5, 2019)

 On these pages, the CSWA lists, along with very short summaries or quotes, resources that may be helpful in addressing these issues in individual careers.
 We would welcome suggestions on other topics we might cover.

 At the bottom of this page, we list other Internet resources, many of which address multiple topics covered here.